 Publicity & Social Media:

-Your publicity must not violate the Students’ Union’s policies or governing documents (visit in SUHQ for further information).
+Your publicity must not violate the Students’ Union’s policies or governing documents (visit Student Voice in SUHQ for further information).

 Social media: you must abide by the SU and University code of conduct when posting to social media – the rules regarding candidate behaviour apply to social media as well.
 Guidance will be on the website for SU Clubs and Societies regarding allowing candidates to post in groups.